audacity/audacity/README.md

 [![Audacity](https://forum.audacityteam.org/styles/prosilver/theme/images/Audacity-logo_75px_trans_forum.png)](https://www.audacityteam.org)
 =========================

 [**Audacity**](https://www.audacityteam.org) is an easy-to-use, multi-track audio editor and recorder for Windows, Mac OS X, GNU/Linux and other operating systems.
-Developed by a group of volunteers as open source.
+Audacity is open source software licensed under GPL, version 2 or later.

 - **Recording** from any real, or virtual audio device that is available to the host system.
 - **Export / Import** a wide range of audio formats, extendible with FFmpeg.